bite322/docker-registry-control/README.md

-# Docker Repository List
+# Docker Registry List

-*Docker Repository List* is a application used for check last modified date of repository files.
+*Docker Registry Control* is a application used for check last modified date and digest content of repository files.

 ## Quick Start